pittcist/mgs406_flask/README.md

 python hello.py
 ```

-The app will be running on http://127.0.0.1:5000 and supports the following routes:
+The Flask app will be running on http://127.0.0.1:5000 and supports the following routes:

 ```bash
 /python